 However, if you experiment the following tips you will find that works for you so that you start sleeping better once again.

 The sleep-wake cycle has been recommended as the most important strategy towards better sleep.
 You need to start going to bed and getting up at the same time every day.

 This helps your body to set its internal clock this, in turn, optimizes the sleep quality.
 Notably, you should choose a bedtime when you normally feel tired to avoid tossing and turning.
-Try best air mattress to see if it helps you sleep better.
+Try murphy beds to see if it helps you sleep better.

 Also, be smart about napping.
 Sleeping on weekends and taking a nap may sound a good way to make up for lost sleep.
 But get this from me, irregular naps can make you stay awake at night and have trouble trying to fall asleep.